 If you are pregnant or want a natural solution we highly suggest the Superwomen Turmeric Stretch Mark Removal Cream.
 They should be able to reduce the appearance and fade the stretch marks over time.
 Coconut oil, castor oil, lemon, and vitamin A,C,E need to be your best friends.
 At the same time control the humidity of your room to make sure your skin does not become dry and lose its elasticity.

 What Works on Older Stretch Marks

-If you already have stretch marks, microdermabrasion often works on older striae.
-The procedure exfoliates the epidermis, removing the initial layer of dead skin cells.
+If you already have stretch marks, microdermabrasion in combination with laser therapy often works on older striae.
+The microdermabrasion exfoliates the epidermis, removing the initial layer of dead skin cells.
 Usually, six treatments are needed to fade out the marks.
 This procedure is considered safe on darker skin tones.

 One Permanent Solution

 If you want to opt for a permanent solution for removing stretch marks, then you can always have them removed by tummy tuck surgery.
-If you are done having children, this procedure is effective as there is less chance that the skin will again be re-stretched.
+Not everyone is an ideal candidate for this.
+An ideal person for this tummy tuck must have excessive skin in the stomach are and be in good health.
+If you are done having children, this procedure can be effective.
+There is less chance that the skin will again be re-stretched.

 It will not work on your other parts of the body (arms, legs, thighs, breasts, backs, etc.) but is more suited for stretch marks caused from child birth.